redox-os/website/content/news/this-month-260131.md

 Our [v86 web demo](https://static.redox-os.org/online-demo/) finally reached acceptable performance in terminal mode!

 Wildan Mubarok also improved it to increase performance and improved UI.

+(Keep in mind that the QEMU KVM or real hardware performance is much better)

 <img src="/img/screenshot/online-demo.png" class="img-responsive"/>